wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 Only the release segment is permitted, with one to three components.

-Per the general rules for variant property matching, multiple variant properties with the feature name express an OR relationship, and therefore can be used to indicate wheels compatible with multiple providing package versions, e.g.:
+Multiple variant properties with the same feature name can be used to indicate wheels compatible with multiple providing package versions, e.g.:

 ```
 abi_dependency :: torch :: 2.8.0